mzargari/mzargari/README.md

 # Hi.
-I'm Michael Zargari
+I'm Michael Zargari!

-## Master student of Environmental Data Science at the University of California, Santa Barbara (UCSB)
+## I am a master student of Environmental Data Science at the University of California, Santa Barbara (UCSB)

 - 📫 How to reach me: mzargari@bren.ucsb.edu
 - 💻 My personal website: ...

-## What am I up these days
+## What am I up to these days?
+I am working towards my Master's degree and hanging out in Santa Barbara.
+I enjoy hiking, nature, and clean datasets.

 ## Experience